 Author: Frank Bliss.
 With contributions by: Marlis Weissenberger.

 Series: Studien zur Kulturkunde Volume 1091998

 Format: 170 x 240 mm

 The first part of the book describes the socio-economic and historical-cultural conditions of the oases Siwa, Farafra, Bahriya, Dakhla and Kharga.
-In the second part follows an overview of the characteristics of tradional crafts.
+The second part consists of an overview of the characteristics of traditional crafts.
 An ethnographic description of the different trades and techniques is given in part three; chapter 8 of this part contains a contribution from Marlis Weissenberger about the jewellery of the oases.
 The volume includes 199 photos from the author and 118 drawings which provide a visual impression of the described techniques and forms.

 |« back||Print version||[top]|